A Royal Flush: Writing

-This episode was inspired by two things.
-One was how the younger nobility were becoming closer, apparently, to the working class and the second was stories in the newspapers about Special Branch being employed to protect the younger royals from possible kidnap.
+Two things inspired this episode.
+One was how the younger nobility were becoming closer to the working class, and the second was stories in the newspapers about the Special Branch being employed to protect the younger royals from possible kidnap.
 Sullivan put these two things together when writing the episode and created the storyline of how Del would protect Rodney and at the same time "make a few bob on it".
 "Although Del comes across as rather cruel in the episode, his heart is in the right place".

 Filming

 Filming for the episode began in November 1986 in Salisbury.
 Scenes set at the Theatre Royal, Drury Lane were all filmed there, except for the auditorium scenes and the performance of Carmen, which were instead filmed at the Buxton Opera House.
-Filming was delayed on two occasions, due to the separate illnesses of David Jason and Nicholas Lyndhurst.
-While the dinner scene towards the end of the episode was being filmed, writer John Sullivan was in Paris filming Just Good Friends.
-Sullivan said he later regretted this, and was unhappy with the scene.
-Producer Ray Butt agreed and took responsibility for the scene, stating that he thought "David [Jason] went a bit over the top", and that "Del turned too nasty and lost his warmth."
+Filming was delayed on two occasions due to the separate illnesses of David Jason and Nicholas Lyndhurst.
+While the dinner scene towards the end of the episode was being filmed, writer John Sullivan was filming Just Good Friends in Paris.
+Sullivan said he later regretted this and was unhappy with the scene.
+Producer Ray Butt agreed and took responsibility for the scene, stating that he thought "David [Jason] went a bit over the top" and that "Del turned too nasty and lost his warmth."
 Later, Jason also conceded that "perhaps that scene wasn't as good as it could have been."

 Intended to be recorded in front of a live studio audience, time constraints meant that this was not possible, and thus the original version of the episode does not include a laughter track.

 Editing

 Ray Butt and Tony Dow completed editing the episode on Christmas morning of 1986, the day it was due to be broadcast.
 There had been concern that the episode would not be completed on time, and a contingency plan was created which would have seen the final scene in the flat broadcast live.

 The original version of the episode was released for VHS in 1998.
-In 2005, when the episode was due to be released on DVD, John Sullivan personally oversaw a re-edit of the episode.
+In 2004, when the episode was due to be released on DVD, John Sullivan oversaw a re-edit.
 Eighteen minutes of footage was removed, and the episode was screened for members of the Only Fools and Horses Appreciation Society, with their reaction recorded and serving as a new laughter track.
-Dubbed the "writer's cut", this version of the episode became the main version supplied in subsequent home video releases, and on television repeats.
+Dubbed the "writer's cut", this version of the episode became the main version supplied in subsequent home video releases and on television repeats.
 In 2021, both versions of the episode were remastered in high definition and released together on Blu-ray.